Pat Sansone: Other projects

 In 2019, Sansone appeared on a single released by Robyn Hitchcock featuring the songs "Take Off Your Bandages" and "Sunday Never Comes."
 Sansone was featured on bass, keyboards, and backing vocals.

 Pat Sansone co-produced the 2020 released album "Dixie Blur" by Jonathan Wilson and contributed on bass, acoustic guitar, Mellotron, synth, vibes and background vocals.

+Since 2020, Sansone has hosted the 'Baroque Down Palace' show on Memphis' WYXR radio station.

 Sansone produced and played multiple instruments on Emma Swift's album of Bob Dylan covers, Blonde on the Tracks, recorded between 2017 and 2020 in Nashville, Tennessee and also featuring Robyn Hitchcock.

+In 2024 Centripetal Force released Infinity Mirrors, an album of Sansone's synthesizer compositions, with "interesting variety and plenty to stimulate the listener" (Poetic Justice Magazine).